alikagupta/BSE_Portfolio_2025/index.md

 -->
-# How the components works
+# How the components work

 ## Flex Sensor:
 ![diagram of how a flex sensor works](Flexsensor.png)